-The faculty of the Mucosal Immunology and Biology Research Center (MIBRC) at Massachusetts General Hospital includes experts from a variety of disciplines related to the study of mucosa and its response to bacterial pathogens.
+The faculty of the Mucosal Immunology and Biology Research Center (MIBRC) includes experts in the study of mucosa and its response to bacterial pathogens.

 Research in my laboratory is directed at understanding how immune responses to bacterial infection are influenced by host and environmental factors.
 Over the last five to six years, my team has been characterizing the interactions between iron homeostasis and the response to infection.

 We have made significant contributions to this area, particularly with respect to the effects of the mammalian iron transporter ferroportin on microbial growth and host innate immunity.

 The main focus of my laboratory centers on the bacterial pathogen Shigella flexneri.
 This organism creates a significant global health burden each year by causing millions of infections, predominantly in children under the age of five years in developing countries.

 Despite more than 50 years of effort, there is still no effective vaccine against this pathogen.
 While many aspects of the Shigella infection cycle have been investigated, a crucial gap in knowledge remains in the important steps in pathogenesis during early infection.

 We are currently investigating the composition and changes in the gastrointestinal microbiota to help determine why some individuals with an inherited predisposition to celiac disease develop clinical disease, while others do not.
 We are also working to uncover a biomarker and diagnostic tool for non-celiac gluten sensitivity.